openshift/enhancements/enhancements/machine-config/manage-boot-images.md

   - `ManagedBootImages` feature gate is active
   - The cluster and/or the machineset is opted-in to boot image updates.
   - The machineset does not have a valid owner reference. (eg. Hive, Cluster API and other managed machineset workflows)
   - The golden configmap is verified to be in sync with the current version of the MCO.
-The MCO will "stamp"(annotate) the golden configmap with the new version of the MCO after atleast 1 node has succesfully completed an update to the new OCP image.
+The MCO will "stamp"(annotate) the golden configmap with the new version of the MCO after atleast 1 master node has succesfully completed an update to the new OCP image.
 This helps prevent `machinesets` being updated too soon at the end of a cluster upgrade, before the MCO itself has updated and has had a chance to roll out the new OCP image to the cluster.

   If any of the above checks fail, the MSBIC will exit out of the sync.
 - Based on platform and architecture type, the MSBIC will check if the boot images referenced in the `providerSpec` field of the `MachineSet` is the same as the one in the ConfigMap.
 Each platform(gcp, aws...and so on) does this differently, so this part of the implementation will have to be special cased.
 The ConfigMap is considered to be the golden set of bootimage values, i.e. they will never go out of date.
 If it is not a match, the `providerSpec` field is cloned and updated with the new boot image reference.